-In Air France v OP Srivastava and others decided by the NCDRC on 22 March 2018 the appellant questioned the legality and correctness of an order dated 29 May 2008, passed by the UP State Consumer Disputes Redressal Commission at Lucknow, by which the complaint had been allowed and the appellant was directed to pay 630,000 rupees to each of the three complainants, totalling 1.89 million rupees, with simple interest at 10 per cent per annum, with a default stipulation of enhanced interest at 15 per cent per annum on the said amount, if the same was not paid within one month.
-The facts were that the complainants, who held senior management positions in the Sahara Group of Companies, including Sahara Airlines, requested a change of date of the return journey and three confirmed tickets were issued, but on the relevant date they were not allowed to board flight AF148 at Charles de Gaulle Airport in Paris owing to over-boarding.
-The complainants had to stay at Paris at their own expense and claimed business loss, etc. The airline as appellant submitted that for denied boarding, an accepted practice internationally and nationally as also by the DGCA, the complainants were given €300 each plus free accommodation at Hotel Ibis Gare with meals, two telephone vouchers and nine telephone cards; after accepting the compensation and availing themselves of the facilities extended to them by the appellant, the complainants had filed the complaint.
-It was also alleged that no cause of action arose at Lucknow as the appellant did not have a branch office at Lucknow and, therefore, as per section 17(2) of the Consumer Protection Act, the State Commission at Lucknow did not have the territorial jurisdiction to entertain the complaint; the claim made in the complaint to the tune of 5 million rupees was highly inflated, speculative and grossly disproportionate; the complainants were not consumers, inasmuch as, if there was any loss at all, it would have been to the company, namely, Sahara India Parivar, which was not a party to the complaint; the liability of the appellant was limited to proven damages and, in no event, would it be liable for indirect damages as well as any form of non-compensatory damages; the appellant was ready to reimburse the differential amount of 30,805 rupees incurred by the complainants while seeking upgrade of their tickets; as a goodwill gesture an offer for full and final settlement had been made to the complainants but the same could not be construed as an admission of liability.
+In Air France v OP Srivastava and others, decided by the NCDRC on 22 March 2018, the appellant questioned the correctness of an order dated 29 May 2008, passed by the UP State Consumer Disputes Redressal Commission at Lucknow whereby the airline had been directed to pay 630,000 rupees to each of the three complainants who had been denied boarding, along with interest.
+The complainants, who held senior management positions in the Sahara Group of Companies, including Sahara Airlines, had requested a change of date for their return journey and three confirmed tickets were issued, but on the relevant date they were not allowed to board the flight at Charles de Gaulle Airport in Paris owing to overbooking.
+The complainants had to stay at Paris at their own expense and claimed business loss, etc. The airline as appellant submitted that for denied boarding, as an accepted international and national practice, the complainants were given €300 each plus free accommodation at Hotel Ibis Gare with meals, two telephone vouchers and nine telephone cards; after accepting the compensation and availing themselves of the facilities extended to them by the appellant airline, the complainants had still filed the complaint.
+It was also alleged that no cause of action arose at Lucknow as the appellant did not have a branch office at Lucknow and, therefore, as per section 17(2) of the Consumer Protection Act, the State Commission at Lucknow did not have territorial jurisdiction to entertain the complaint; the claim made in the complaint to the tune of 5 million rupees was resisted as being highly inflated, speculative and grossly disproportionate; the airline averred that the complainants suffered no loss, inasmuch as, if there was any loss at all, it would have been to the company, namely, Sahara India, which was not a party to the complaint; the liability of the airline was limited to proven damages and, in no event, would it be liable for indirect damages as well as any form of non-compensatory damages; the appellant was ready to reimburse the differential amount of 30,805 rupees incurred by the complainants while seeking an upgrade of their tickets; as a goodwill gesture an offer for full and final settlement had been made to the complainants but the same could not be construed as an admission of liability.
 The State Commission allowed the complaint as aforesaid.
 The NCDRC held: ‘… but for the quantum of compensation awarded by the State Commission in favour of the Complainants, its decision on all other points… does not suffer from any illegality, factual or legal, warranting interference.’
-The appeal was partly allowed holding that: ‘ends of justice would be subserved if a lump sum compensation of 400,000 rupees is awarded to each one of the three Complainants for the personal inconvenience and harassment suffered by them on account of delay in their departure from Paris.’
+The appeal was partly allowed holding that: ‘ends of justice would be subserved if a lump sum compensation of 400,000 rupees is awarded to each one of the three complainants for the personal inconvenience and harassment suffered by them on account of delay in their departure from Paris.’

-In Air Arabia Airline v Ashok Kataria IV CPJ 183 (NC) the complainant filed a complaint before the Maharashtra State Consumer Disputes Redressal Commission, Mumbai alleging that on landing at Sahar International Airport Mumbai, their luggage containing four bags was not loaded from Sharjah.
+In Air Arabia Airline v Ashok Kataria IV CPJ 183 (NC) the complainant filed a complaint before the Maharashtra State Consumer Disputes Redressal Commission, Mumbai alleging that on landing at Sahar International Airport Mumbai, their luggage comprising four bags was not loaded from Sharjah.
 The complainant developed severe chest pain, fluctuations in blood pressure resulting in unconsciousness and from the airport he was directly taken to Nanawati Hospital for further medical treatment and management.
 Ultimately, three out of four bags were located and handed over to the passenger.
 The fourth bag contained, among other important things, medicines and (allegedly) one Rolex watch with cash of 3,000 dirhams, was not traceable.
 The airline admitted the loss of the fourth bag and offered to settle the claim at US$20 per kilogram, presuming total weight of the bag as 30kg, but the complainant refused the offer and eventually preferred a complaint claiming 4,732,324 rupees and interest at 18 per cent per annum .
 The complaint was partly allowed and the appellant was directed to pay 67,724 rupees with 12 per cent per annum interest as cost of medicines and to-and-fro expenses, 200,000 rupees for mental agony and 50,000 rupees as cost of litigation.
 The airline then filed an appeal before the NCDRC.
 The NCDRC held that it was not disputed that one bag of the complainant was lost but the complainant had not disclosed that it contained medicines worth 63,924 rupees.
 The appeal was partly allowed holding that grant of cost of medicines of 63,924 rupees was reduced to US$640 (US$20 per kilogram for maximum permissible baggage of 32kg), compensation for mental stress and agony was reduced to 100,000 rupees, litigation costs were reduced to 20,000 rupees and the award of 3,800 rupees for to-and-fro expenses was affirmed.

 In April 2015, the NCDRC fined Lufthansa 2 million rupees for failing to keep its promise of providing flat-bed seats to a particular business-class passenger.
 The NCDRC held Lufthansa responsible for indulging in ‘unfair trade practices’, asking the German airline to refund the flight ticket cost to the complainant, who said he was only given a ‘semi-reclined seat’ instead of a ‘lie-flat seat’ as promised.
-Lufthansa has filed an appeal in the Supreme Court of India, which is still pending.
+Lufthansa filed an appeal in the Supreme Court of India, which is still pending.

 Back to top